Institute Structure

-The Centre conducts around 90% of all laboratory tests at the Hospital, many of them on a round-the-clock (24/7) basis.
-In addition to routine biochemical, hematological and immunoanalytical laboratory testing, the Centre also uses highly specialized laboratory methods.
+The Centre (ILM) conducts around 90% of all laboratory tests at the Hospital, many of them on a round-the-clock (24/7) basis.
+In addition to routine biochemical, hematological and immunoanalytical laboratory testing, the (ILM) Centre also uses highly specialized laboratory methods.

-The Centre’s main areas of work are:
+The ILM's main areas of work are:

 - diagnosis, treatment and preventive care